Low Risk

 List all 16 psychological profiling frameworks with their descriptions and trigger profile_signals.
 Use this first to understand what's available before querying a specific framework.

-Part of the Pigeon Superstition Superposition MCP server.
-Enforce policies on this tool with Intercept, the open-source MCP proxy.
+Part of the Pigeon Superstition Superposition server.

 AI agents call list_frameworks to retrieve information from Pigeon Superstition Superposition without modifying any data.
 This is common in research, monitoring, and reporting workflows where the agent needs context before taking action.
 Because read operations don't change state, they are generally safe to allow without restrictions -- but you may still want rate limits to control API costs.